jb3027/paperworkpro_front/replit.md

 - Created date tracking

 *Production*:
-- Status tracking (pre_production, in_production, post_production, completed, archived)
+- Member-based access control via email array
-- Member association via email array
+- Admins have access to all productions
-- Optional cover images and custom colors
+- Non-admin users only access productions where their email is in the members array
-- Start date tracking
+- Visual indicators (lock/unlock icons) show access status

 *File*:
 - Production association via production_id